St John the Baptist Church, Newcastle upon Tyne

-History and Building Description
+History and building description

-The old church of St. John is believed to date from c.1287.
-William Gray called it "a pretty little church, commended by an arch-prelate of this kingdom because it resembled much a cross".
-The quiet simplicity of the church contrasts with the modern buildings which surround and overtop it on three sides.
-Its tower is low and square, with small pinnacles at the corners.
-Its windows have flattened arched tops, far from elegant in design.
-It is perhaps reminiscent of some little church in a rural aspect, standing as it does amongst trees in its quiet graveyard, amongst all the turmoil and bustle of the busy streets which run past it.
+The old church of St John is believed to date from c.1287.
+William Gray, a 16th-century topographer and burgess of Newcastle, called it "a pretty little church, commended by an arch-prelate of this kingdom because it resembled much a cross".

-Over the outside of the large window in the south transept, which looks into Westgate Street, is a stone to commemorate the generosity of Robert Rhodes and which has his arms carved upon it.
-He was the builder of the steeple of St. Nicholas’ Cathedral in Newcastle, and the benefactor of this and all the churches of the town.
-The current stone is a copy of the original, which was placed there in Rhode's life, as were also his arms in the groining of the tower.
-The original was taken down c.1861 during repairs, and is now in the castle.
+The church, surrounded by modern buildings on three sides, is modest, with a low square tower featuring small pinnacles and windows with flattened arched tops.
+A stone in the south transept window commemorates Robert Rhodes, the builder of St Nicholas' Cathedral's steeple in Newcastle, and a benefactor to the town's churches.
+The current stone is a copy of the original, removed around 1861 during repairs, and now housed in the castle.

 Interior

-The 15th-century font cover and the Jacobean pulpit are fine examples of local woodwork.
-When the church was restored, a new sanctuary was created at the Crossing, which contains a stone altar slab given in 1712 as a reminder of the church revival under Queen Anne.
+The 15th-century font cover and the Jacobean pulpit are examples of local woodwork.
 The chancel, now the Lady Chapel, contains a window including the fragments of medieval glass with the earliest known representation of the arms of Newcastle.
 Further along the wall is a cruciform opening which enabled the anchorite, whose cell was above the present sacristy, to see the altar.
 The rood and reredos are both the work of Sir Charles Nicholson.

 Graveyard

 Part of the graveyard was built over in the 1960s for meeting rooms and a hall.
-Since then, most of the rest has also been paved over.
 As of 2010, there remained about ten gravestones.
-Two of these, that to Solomon Hodgson, owner of the Newcastle Chronicle and that to the artist Ralph Waters are listed grade II.
+Two of these, that to Solomon Hodgson (died 1800) and Sarah Hodgson, owners of the Newcastle Chronicle, and that to the artist Ralph Waters are listed Grade II.

-Irish actor and poet John Cunningham is buried in the graveyard.
+The Dublin-born actor and poet John Cunningham is buried in the graveyard.
 Not far from the east window lies a stone slab, part of a table monument, its four supporting pillars lying half buried in the soil beneath it.
-This is one of the most interesting monuments in the city.
 The inscription on it reads as follows: